-A supplier code of conduct has been established and distributed to Métal 7 Inc.'s main suppliers.
-Beyond mere communication, suppliers were also instructed to complete a questionnaire accompanying the supplier code of conduct, committing to values important to Métal 7 Inc. such as:
+The supplier code of conduct is still in place.
+As a reminder, it was shared in 2024 with the main suppliers of Métal 7 Inc..
+Beyond mere communication, suppliers were instructed to complete a questionnaire accompanying the supplier code of conduct, committing to values important to Métal 7 Inc. such as: